muff1nman/libresonic/documentation/DATABASE.md

 `stringtype=unspecified` on your jdbc url string is necessary.

-You will also need to add `database.usertable.quote=\"` to your properties file.
+You will also need to add `DatabaseUsertableQuote=\"` to your properties file.
 This is due to the fact that our `user` table is a keyword for postgres.